on orders of $85 or more

 - Markale, J. Celtic Civilization.
 London: Gordon & Cremonesi, 1976.
 Print.

 - Colletta, John P. They Came In Ships.
 Salt Lake City: Ancestry, 1993.
 Print.

 - Le Patourel, John.
 The Norman Empire.
 New York: Oxford University Press, 1976.
 Print.
 (ISBN 0-19-822525-3).

 - Sanders, Joanne McRee Edition.
 English Settlers in Barbados 1637-1800.
 Baltimore: Genealogical Publishing.
 Print.

 - Egle, William Henry.
 Pennsylvania Genealogies Scotch-Irish and German.
 Harrisburg: L.S.
 Hart, 1886.
 Print.

 The Cloutier Family Crest was acquired from the Houseofnames.com archives.
 The Cloutier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 6 May 2013 at 15:15.
+This page was last modified on 15 January 2016 at 14:13.